wilsonmar/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

    <strong>product vidoes</strong> needed for not just launch but
    throughout the product lifecycle.

+   PROTIP: Involve functional automation testers, who may be able to code automation scripts instead of writing manual step-by-step procedures.
+This is so that when workflows change, demo videos can be recreated quickly rather than going through all the workflows to capture even small changes.
+Cypress.io is popular among functional testers because it's easier to code than Selenium from a previous generation.
+See https://www.npmjs.com/package/cypress-movie

    The more people who views a video, the more varied the extent of feedback.